Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 A Collector Grading a Comic

-If you are really interested in being a stickler for higher graded comics, you can either do your research and practice a lot or buy books that have already been graded by third party grading companies.
+If you are really interested in being a stickler for high grade comics, you can either do your research and practice grading comics until you get better at it or buy books that have already been graded by third party grading companies.
 There are two that most collectors use in particular:

 - CGC - Certified Guaranty Company

 CBCS graded comics seem to take longer to sell and seem to get lower prices than CGC graded comics at the moment due to popularity, but both companies do a very decent job.

 Investing in Comics vs. Collecting Comics (100 Most Controversial Comic Books to Invest In?)